Achronus/zentra/docs/starting/commands.md

 ## zentra init

+??? info "Noteworthy Features"

+    - First use: configures the directory as a `Zentra` project
+    - Additional uses: adds missing configuration files to the `zentra` directory

 This command initialises the current directory as a `Zentra` project, configuring it with specific files required for using `Zentra`.

 Normally, you would use it without any arguments like so: